marcelluseasley/eb_deployer/README.md

 it can be deployed to AWS ElasticBeanstalk.

 * Subsequent calls to "eb_deploy" will upload to EB instantly with a rolling deployment of 50%.
-* Application will can be scaled up to 3 EC2 instances if CPU utilization reaches 85% and will be scaled down if CPU utilization reaches 25%.
+* Application will be scaled up to 3 EC2 instances if CPU utilization reaches 85% and will be scaled down if CPU utilization reaches 25%.